mpalii/000-reaction-time-tester/README.md

 - AVRDUDE for uploading firmware
 - Terminal program for UART communication

+## TODO
+- Introducing hardware and software parts
+- Rewrite Makefile in an Microchip studio manner
+- Optimization buffers for lcd and UART messages

 ## License
 This project is licensed under the [MIT License](LICENSE).